Will Worsley

 The Potusgeists

-Caught in a power struggle between the living and the dead, Patty must prove herself to both, or she’ll lose the presidency.
+Now Patty’s caught in a full-blown power struggle between the living and the dead.
+If she can’t win them over, she might lose the presidency—and her sanity—with it.
 Can she save herself in time?

 In March 2025, Will was a guest on the Traveling Through History podcast, and discussed how he wrote The Potusgeists.
 Click here to view the podcast.